kiran3807/python-promise-tutorial/README.md

 asynchrnous programming is a good fit for IO bound operations as we are essentially run a single loop without the over head of thread creation and context switching.
 Not to mention the synchronisation efforts that go along with threads, like semaphores and mutexes

+Also asynchrnous programming is used in GUI environment

 asynchronous programming being event driven , heavily depends on call-backs

 ##Callbacks ?? :